dockstore/dockstore-documentation/docs/getting-started/dockstore-workflows.rst

 can quickly understand the purpose of a workflow along with where it came from.

 The final optional component for the workflow path is the workflow name.
 This is a user defined string that will be appended to the end of the required workflow path.
-It is useful in two situations
+It is useful in two situations:

 1) The name of the repository doesn't represent the workflow, or
 2) The repository contains multiple workflows